 What is Arsenal Yards?

-Arsenal Yards is the planned reinvention of the current Arsenal Project, an outdated enclosed mall in Watertown’s East End, into a dynamic all-in-one living, shopping, dining and entertainment destination.
+Arsenal Yards is the planned reinvention of The Arsenal Project, an outdated enclosed mall in Watertown’s East End, into a dynamic all-in-one living, shopping, dining and entertainment destination.
 Intertwining the past with the present, Arsenal Yards is modern city life redefined for the 21st century, combining an urban vibe with the ease of a suburb through retail, residential, office, hotel, and entertainment offerings.

 When will Arsenal Yards become a reality?

 The project will be completed in phases over the course of a couple of years.
-We anticipate breaking ground to begin work in fall 2017, welcoming shoppers and diners in spring of 2019, and opening for residential living upon completion in 2020.
+Utility work relocation began in fall 2017.
+We anticipate construction to begin early 2018, welcoming shoppers and diners in spring of 2019, and opening for residential living upon completion in 2020.

 Will The Arsenal Project be closing?

 The mall will not be closing.
 The two original Arsenal buildings will remain open and operating, including Marshalls and the food court.
 Eventually these two buildings will be renovated.
 The middle section of the mall will be removed and replaced with a new building.
 The two original red brick Arsenal buildings will be renovated.

 What retailers will remain open?

 Why did you choose the name Arsenal Yards?